oudeng/oudeng.github.io/_posts/2022-12-12-Change-MouseWheel-ScrollingDirection.md.md

 title: "Change Mouse Wheel Scrolling Direction in Windows7"
 categories:
  - IT
-tags: [Mouse scrolling direction, Natual]
+tags: [Mouse scrolling direction, Natural]
 ---

 Just do an easy way to change the mouse scrolling direction in a Windows system.